robovm/robovm-docs/en/walkthroughs/ib-basics/ib-basics.md

     }
 ```

-To define an outlet in your Java-based view controller, create a setter (and optionally a getter) method following the Java bean naming conventions.
+To define an outlet in your Java-based view controller, create a setter (and optionally a getter) method following the Java bean naming conventions, annotated with `@IBOutlet`.
 The setter method must take exactly one parameter of the type of the UI view you want to assign to the outlet.
 In this case, the type is `UITextField`.
 In case of the label, the type is `UILabel`.
 You can also specify a super type, like `UIView`.
 The optional getter must not take any parameter and return a type according to the same typing rules as for the setter.

 After you save the Java source file, RoboVM will update the corresponding Objective-C header file `GreetingsController.h`: